-Portugal is not an exception to this fact: this country has both a public and private system of health, but the public parcel of healthcare is by far the most used and functions, apart from one or two exceptions, quite well.
+Portugal is not an exception to this fact: this country has both a public and private system of health.
+However, the public parcel of healthcare is by far the most used and functions quite well, apart from one or two exceptions.

 Portugal has an organigram that shares responsibilities regarding the different aspects of healthcare and services for the public.

 The main urban centers in the country have large Public Hospitals to meet all demands, especially more complex ones.
 In addition to these, there are also Health and Extension Centers for less populated areas.
 We will explain in more detail how they work below.